Associate Professor of Finance

 Poison Bonds

-with Shuo Xia SFS Cavalcade APAC '24 (Scheduled), WFA '24, SGF '24, Finance Down Under '24, NYU/Penn Conference on Law & Finance '24, FMA Consortium on Asset Management '24, Venice Finance Workshop '23 Abstract: This paper documents the rise of "poison bonds"--corporate bonds that allow bondholders to demand immediate repayment in change-of-control events.
+with Shuo Xia SFS Cavalcade Asia-Pacific '24, WFA '24, SGF '24, Finance Down Under '24, NYU/Penn Conference on Law & Finance '24, FMA Consortium on Asset Management '24, Venice Finance Workshop '23 Abstract: This paper documents the rise of "poison bonds"--corporate bonds that allow bondholders to demand immediate repayment in change-of-control events.
 The share of poison bonds among new issues has grown significantly in recent years, from below 20% in the 90s to over 60% since the mid-2000s, predominantly driven by investment-grade issues.
 We show that a key factor behind this rise is shareholders' aversion to poison pills, leading firms to issue poison bonds as an alternative.
 Our analysis suggests that this practice entrenches incumbent managers and destroys shareholder value.
 Holding a portfolio of firms that remove poison pills but promptly issue poison bonds generates negative abnormal returns of -7.3% per year.
 Our findings have important implications for the agency theory of debt: (i) more debt does not necessarily discipline the management; and (ii) even without financial distress, managerial entrenchment can lead to conflicts between shareholders and creditors.
 Coverage: Harvard Law School Forum on Corporate Governance, Institutional Investor, FT Alphaville (2x) |

-with Shuo Xia OU-RFS Climate and Energy Finance Research Conference '24, CICF '24, CSR Düsseldorf '23, ESSFM-Gerzensee '23 (Evening Session), SoFiE Seoul '23, FMA Europe '23 Invited for Dual Submission at Review of Financial Studies Abstract: Are investors willing to sacrifice wealth for social benefits?
+with Shuo Xia OU-RFS Climate and Energy Finance Research Conference '24, CICF '24, CSR Düsseldorf '23, ESSFM-Gerzensee '23 (Evening Session), SoFiE Seoul '23, FMA Europe '23 (Previously circulated under "ESG Investing Beyond Risk and Return") Invited for Dual Submission at Review of Financial Studies Abstract: Are investors willing to sacrifice wealth for social benefits?
 We study green bonds to empirically disentangle nonpecuniary motivations from pecuniary benefits behind socially responsible investing.
 We propose a new method to estimate the premium of a green bond, the so-called "greenium'', by comparing the green bond to an equivalent synthetic non-green bond that is constructed using a yield curve bootstrapped from the same issuer' conventional bonds.
 In contrast to recent studies of green bonds, we find an economically sizable greenium both at issuance and after trading.
 Our analysis shows that previous studies likely underestimate the greenium because of the green halo effect.
 Our greenium estimates also increase when investors are less concerned about greenwashing or become more aware of climate change.
 Overall, this paper provides direct evidence of investors' nonpecuniary preferences for green assets.
 Coverage: Vuurwerk Jubileum Editie |

-Do Investors Care about AI Externalities? (draft available soon)
+Do Investors Care about AI's Negative Externalities?

 Work in Progress